mickem/nscp/docs/tutorial/check/index.rst

 So what have learned so far?
 Well, we need to load a module before we can execute its command.
 And is we look at the output we can decern that we get various messages.
 Meny of them marked D for debug..
-These message will only be avalible if log level is set to debug.
+These message will only be available if log level is set to debug.
 This can be achived in two ways:

 1. the --log debug command line options